Bangladesh genocide: U.S. complicity

 President of Pakistan Yahya Khan with United States President Richard Nixon, 1970.

 President Richard Nixon viewed Pakistan as a Cold War ally and refused to condemn its actions.
 From the White House tapes: "The President seems to be making sure that the distrusted State Department would not, on its own, condemn Yahya for killing Bengalis."
 Nixon and China tried to suppress reports of genocide emanating from East Pakistan.
 Nixon also relied on Americans not paying close attention to events in Asia, comparing it to reactions over the atrocities in Biafra during the Nigerian Civil War: "Biafra stirred up a few Catholics.
 But you know, I think Biafra stirred people up more than Pakistan, because Pakistan they're just a bunch of brown goddamn Moslems."

 The US government secretly encouraged the shipment of weapons from Iran, Turkey, and Jordan to Pakistan, and reimbursed those countries for them despite Congressional objections.

-A collection of declassified US government documents, mostly consisting of communications between US officials in Washington, D.C., and in embassies and USIS centers in Dhaka and in India, show that US officials knew about these mass killings at the time and, in fact, used the terms "genocide" and "selective genocide", for example, in the "Blood Telegram".
+A collection of declassified US government documents, mostly consisting of communications between US officials in Washington, DC, and in embassies and USIS centers in Dhaka and in India, show that US officials knew about these mass killings at the time and, in fact, used the terms "genocide" and "selective genocide", for example, in the "Blood Telegram".
 They also show that President Nixon, advised by Henry Kissinger, decided to downplay this secret internal advice, because he wanted to protect the interests of Pakistan as he was apprehensive of India's friendship with the USSR, and he was seeking a closer relationship with China, which supported Pakistan.

 In his book The Trial of Henry Kissinger, Christopher Hitchens elaborates on what he saw as the efforts of Kissinger to subvert the aspirations of independence on the part of the Bengalis.
 Hitchens not only claims that the term genocide is appropriate to describe the results of the struggle, but also points to the efforts of Henry Kissinger in undermining others who condemned the then-ongoing atrocities as being a genocide.
 Hitchens concluded, "Kissinger was responsible for the killing of thousands of people, including Sheikh Mujibur Rahman".

 Some American politicians did speak out.
 Senator Ted Kennedy charged Pakistan with committing genocide, and called for a complete cut-off of American military and economic aid to Pakistan.